47degrees/sbt-microsites/docs/src/main/tut/docs/publish-with-travis.md

 **4- Configure your .travis.yml**

-Our recommendation is that you should use `Bash Scripts` and run the script when you merge the changes in master
+Our recommendation is that you should use `Bash Scripts` and run the script when you merge the changes in master.

-This is the `.travis.yml` in `sbt-microsite` project
+This is the `.travis.yml` in `sbt-microsite` project:

 ```
 language: scala